Code-Institute-Submissions/i-love-this-game/README.md

 [View the live project here.]()

-This is a blog dedicated to old-school/retro/vintage NBA basketball, specifically about the 80s/90s era, the best years in the history of basketball.
+This is a blog dedicated to old-school/retro/vintage NBA (National Basketball Association), specifically about the 80s/90s era, the best years in the history of American basketball.
 It's a space of discussion where opinions and information can be shared in a healthy way, but it's mostly meant to be a nostalgic and beautiful trip down memory lane and a celebration of this sport.
 It’s designed to be a simple-to-use and functional app, and also responsive and accessible on a range of devices, making it easy to navigate for NBA fans.

 ## User Experience (UX)